Gooogr/Fast_Neural_Style_Transfer/README.md

-### Fast Neural Style Transfer project
+## Fast Neural Style Transfer project
 This project is my attempt to solve the problem of quick style transfer by myself.
 While creating it, I moved step by step, gradually studying new papers. <br>
-Jupyter notebooks for each step you can find in the [research_notebooks](https://github.com/Gooogr/Keras_Fast_Style_Transfer/tree/master/research_notebooks) folder
+Jupyter notebooks for each step you can find in the [research_notebook](https://github.com/Gooogr/Keras_Fast_Style_Transfer/tree/master/research_notebooks) page.

 | | | | |
 |:-------------------------:|:-------------------------:|:-------------------------:|:-------------------------:|